Jammerref2015/watchthisnext/readme_draft.md

 - Thanks Caterina O'Brian for help in naming the site.
 - Thanks to my friends and family for endless testing.
 - Big thanks to my mentor for putting up with my questions and giving me great insights.

+Updates:

+12/12/20:

+Fixed a an issue that caused
+movie cards to display incorrectly.
+Changed redirects for edit movie and l og to return to home page.
+Implemented system for randomizing qoutes on lo g out.
+Fixed an error with images when a user's image is 404'